 Step 1 – Collect information on substances and working practices.

-following this, we then look at how the substances are hazardous.
-Whether it is by inhalation, ingestion, absorption through the skin or the eyes or by injection into the body.
+Following this, we then look at how hazardous the substances are, whether it is by inhalation, ingestion, absorption through the skin or the eyes or by injection into the body.

 We then look at what effects they could have and if they have workplace exposure limits (WELs).
-In addition, we see if they are carcinogenic, mutagenic, toxic, harmful, if they are sensitizing, corrosive or irritants too.
+Also if they are carcinogenic, mutagenic, toxic, harmful, sensitizing, corrosive or irritants.

 We find out who is likely to be exposed and how.
-We do this by looking at the different work activities and assessing the exposures for each.
+Our consultants do this by looking at the different work activities and assessing the exposures for each.
 Alternatively, we can look at the substances to find out where exposure is likely.

 Step 2 – We evaluate the risks to health at your organization.

-From the above steps, we are able to work out the risks to health.
+From the above steps, we can work out the risks to health.
 Sometimes these are clear, but testing (including testing of worst-case conditions) can confirm that exposure is not a risk at any time.

 When might exposure constitute an unacceptable risk to health?

-An unacceptable risk to health occurs when it is reasonably practicable to prevent it from happening.
-This generally means that controls that are in place are not sufficient.
-This is often the case for carcinogens, mutagens, and respiratory sensitizers.
+An unacceptable health risk occurs when it is reasonably practicable to prevent it from happening.
+Generally, this is the case when the controls that are in place are not sufficient. e.g. when substances are carcinogens, mutagens, and respiratory sensitizers.

 Step 3 – Complying with regulations 7-13.